true-north-engineering/helm-file-utils/GOGUIDELINES.md

 #### 2.1.1.
 General

-- All exported names, non-trivial unexported declarations and complex code logic **SHOULD** have comments.
+- All exported names, non-trivial unexported declarations and complex code logic should have comments.
-- Comments **SHOULD** be full sentences, even if it seems redundant.
+- Comments should be full sentences, even if it seems redundant.
-- Comments **SHOULD** be brief and concise.
+- Comments should be brief and concise.

 ```go
 // GetOrderByID fetch order for a given order ID.